 The Catholic Library Association is a not for profit membership organization founded in 1921 as a section of the then Catholic Educational Association now the National Catholic Educational Association.
 In 1931 it became an independent organization.
 The Association supports the mission of the Catholic Church by providing library services and resources.

-The CLA executive board approved the revised edition of the Officers’ Manual and CLA By-laws.
+The CLA executive board approved the revised edition of the Constitution and Bylaws of the Catholic Library Association.
 The revisions update our Association guidelines and make it easier for individuals to get involved in CLA!
-Officers Manual.

 The Catholic Library Association represents all segments of the library community.
 Membership is open to all persons, institutions, and organizations interested in the purposes of the Catholic Library Association.
 Through CLA, our members initiate, foster and encourage activities and library programs that promote literature and libraries, not only of a Catholic nature but also of an ecumenical spirit.

 CLA is governed by an appointed executive director, elected officers and an elected executive board.

 The structure of the Catholic Library Association allows for the creation of interest groups for members concerned with a special or common topic, problem or work.
 These interest groups, whether Sections or Round Tables, are administrative divisions of the Association.